RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ### ⌛ Show when all layers finished drawing

-Sometimes you want to wait for all the layers to finish drawing before starting an animation or baking a cake.
+Sometimes you want to wait for all the layers to finish drawing before starting an animation.
 This snippet can come in handy in those critical moments.
 [Are my layers there yet?](./hello.html)

 ```js